kw4rgs/clusterify/README.md

 -   It's worth noting that specific version requirements for Python, FastAPI, Pandas, Numpy, Scikit-learn, and other dependencies may vary.
 It's always recommended to refer to the documentation of each library for the latest version compatibility information.

 Additionally, if you plan to deploy Clusterify on a server or in a production environment, you may need to consider additional requirements such as hosting infrastructure, security measures, and scalability considerations.

+## Documentation 📚

+**FastAPI doc**

+All the necessary documentation will be available through the URL:

+> server ip:port/docs

+or

+> server ip:port/redoc

+**Endpoints**

+1) Health Check:

+This endpoint is used to check the health status of the server.

+>    - Endpoint: /Check Health
+>    - HTTP Method: GET

+2) Cluster Centroids:

+This endpoint retrieves the cluster centroids, these represent the central points or prototypes of each cluster.
+This endpoint allows you to fetch the coordinates or attributes of these centroids.

+>    - Endpoint: /api/v1/cluster_centers
+>    - HTTP Method: GET

+3) Cluster Information:

+This endpoint provides information about the clustered data.
+It retrieves the data points that have been assigned to specific clusters.

+>    - Endpoint: /api/v1/clustered_data
+>    - HTTP Method: GET

+4) Classify Customers:

+This endpoint is used to classify customers.
+It accepts a POST request and typically requires providing customer data as input.
+Clusterify will process the data and classify customers based on predefined criteria or machine learning models.
+The response will contain the classification results, such as the predicted customer segments or labels.
+It can be an object or a list of objects.

+>    - Endpoint: /api/v1/classify_customers
+>    - HTTP Method: POST
+>    - Body:
+>    [{ "customer_code": int, "lat": float, "lon": float}]

 ## Instructions 🚀